-As part of our ongoing strategy to invest in complementary business and further expand our product offerings, in October 2015, we completed a share exchange transaction with Baidu, pursuant to which Baidu exchanged approximately 179 million Class A ordinary shares and approximately 11 million Class B ordinary shares of Quar, beneficially owned by Baidu prior to the consummation of the transaction for our approximately 11 million newly-issued ordinary shares.
-Inmediately after the closing of the transaction, Baidu owned our ordinary shares representing approximately 25% of our aggregate voting interest, and we owned Class B ordinary shares of Quar representing approximately 45% of Quar's aggregate voting interest.
-Robin Yahong Li, Baidu's chairman and chief executive officer, and Tony Yip, vice president of Baidu, was later appointed to our board of directors.
+As part of our ongoing strategy to invest in complementary business and further expand our product offerings, in October 2015, we completed a share exchange transaction with Baidu, pursuant to which Baidu exchanged approximately 179 million Class A ordinary shares and approximately 11 million Class B ordinary shares of Qunar, beneficially owned by Baidu prior to the consummation of the transaction for our approximately 11 million newly-issued ordinary shares.
+Immediately after the closing of the transaction, Baidu owned our ordinary shares representing approximately 25% of our aggregate voting interest, and we owned Class B ordinary shares of Qunar representing approximately 45% of Qunar's aggregate voting interest.
+Robin Yanhong Li, Baidu's chairman and chief executive officer, and Tony Yip, vice president of Baidu, have been appointed to our board of directors.
 In October 2017, Tony Yip resigned as our director and Herman Yu, chief financial officer of Baidu, was later appointed by Baidu as a successor director.
-As a result of the share exchange transaction with Baidu, we became a significant shareholder of Quar.
-Following our investment in Quar, Quar continues to operate its business independently.
+As a result of the share exchange transaction with Baidu, we became a significant shareholder of Qunar.
+Following our investment in Qunar, Qunar continues to operate its business independently.
 We have certain business cooperation arrangements with Qunar.

 We believe that it would be in the interest of our shareholders and us to provide equity incentives to Qunar employees to align their interests with those of Qunar and its shareholders, including us.
 In connection with our transaction with Baidu, we agreed to issue approximately 5 million ordinary shares to certain special purpose vehicles holding shares solely for the benefit of Qunar employees.
 The issuance of such Ctrip shares to Qunar employees is conditional upon the surrender by such employees of any Qunar securities held by or granted to them.
 As consideration, we received Class B ordinary shares of Qunar and directly injected these shares to a third-party investment entity dedicated to investing in business in China.
-Under U.S. GAAP, as a result of our share exchange with Baidu in October 2015 and share issuance for the benefit of Qunar employees in December 2015, we began to consolidate Qunar's financial statements from December 31, 2015 from an accounting perspective.
-In June 2016, the board of directors of Qunar received a non-binding going-private proposal, dated June 23, 2016, from Ocean Management Limited to acquire all outstanding ordinary shares of Qunar not beneficially owned by Qunar's shareholders accounting for a majority in voting power of Qunar for US\$30.39 per ADS, or US\$10.13 per ordinary share, of Qunar in cash.
+Under U.S. GAAP, as a result of our share exchange with Baidu in October 2015 and share issuance for the benefit of Qunar remployees in December 2015, we began to consolidate Qunar's financial statements from December 31, 2015 from an accounting perspective.
+In June 2016, the board of directors of Qunar's of Qunar's shareholders accounting for a majority in voting power of Qunar for US\$30.39 per ADS, or US\$10.13 per ordinary share, of Qunar in cash.
 The board of directors of Qunar formed a special committee to consider the going-private proposal and the transaction contemplated by such proposal.
 In October 2016, Qunar announced that it had entered into definitive merger agreement for the going-private transaction.
-Qunar announced that its going-private transaction we as approved by its shareholders and later completed in February 2017.
+Qunar announced that its going-private transaction was approved by its shareholders and later completed in February 2017.

 We agreed to make certain investments, in the form of limited partnership contribution or other financing arrangements respectively, in several non-U.S. investment entities, with an aggregate fair value of approximately US\$2.9 billion and US\$0.4 billion in 2016 and 2017.
 These entities are managed or owned by parties unaffiliated with each other and unaffiliated with us and are dedicated to investing in businesses in China.
-These investment entities have spent the investments to acquire the equity interest of Quar that were not held by us through privately negotiated transactions.
+These investment entities have spent the investments to acquire the equity interest of Qunar that were not held by us through privately negotiated transactions.
 Under U.S. GAAP, we consolidate the financial statements of these investment entities from an accounting perspective.